hsivan/automon/README.md

         num_data_samples += 1
     event = client_socket.poll(timeout=time_to_wait_for_next_sample_milliseconds(start, num_data_samples))
     if event != 0:
-        # Received message from the coordinator before the timeout has reached
+        # Received a message from the coordinator before the timeout has reached
         message = client_socket.recv()
         reply = node.parse_message(message)
         if reply: